Depression- Everything You Need to Know

 - A history of severe premenstrual syndrome.
 Episodes of severe PMS may signal that a woman’s body is unable to effectively deal with large shifts of hormonal adjustments.
-It is these hormonal changes that are thought to contribute to postpartum depression.
+These hormonal changes are thought to contribute to postpartum depression.

 - A particularly stressful pregnancy.
 A troubled pregnancy, including an early delivery or complications, may create an even more stressful environment for the new mother once she returns home to care for her baby.